 Insurance underwriters must achieve a balance between risky and cautious decisions.
 If underwriters allow too much risk, the insurance company will pay out too many claims.
 But if they don't approve enough applications, the company will not make enough money from premiums.

 Most insurance underwriters specialize in one of three broad fields: life, health, and property and casualty.
 Although the job duties in each field are similar, the criteria that underwriters use vary.
-For example, for someone seeking life insurance, underwriters consider age and financial history.
+For example, for someone seeking life insurance, underwriters consider the person's age and financial history.
 For someone applying for car insurance (a form of property and casualty insurance), underwriters consider the person's driving record.

-|Direct insurance (except life, health, and medical) carriers||47%|
+|Direct insurance (except life, health, and medical) carriers||43%|

-|Insurance agencies and brokerages||14|
+|Insurance agencies and brokerages||27%|

-|Direct health and medical insurance carriers||7|
+|Direct health and medical insurance carriers||4%|

-Some property and casualty underwriters may visit properties to assess them in person.
+Some property and casualty underwriters may travel to assess properties in person.

 Most underwriters work full time.